 What you can do

 Make sure to bring a list of all the medications and supplements you take regularly.
-You might also want to write down some questions for your doctor in advance.
+You also might want to write down some questions in advance.
 Examples may include:

 - What's causing my symptoms?